Abner Cook: Career

-Cook settled in Austin and supported himself with private commissions for houses and furniture.
-Cook helped form the first Presbyterian church in Austin and built the congregation's first log church with his own hands.
-On September 15, 1842, he married Eliza T. Logan, with whom he had four sons.
-During this time there was little building construction in Austin so he partnered in 1840 with Jacob Higgins in ownership of The Higgins Mill in Bastrop.
+Cook settled in Austin and supported himself with private commissions as a builder-architect for houses and furniture.
+Cook helped form the first Presbyterian church in Austin and is credited with constructing the main building of its first sanctuary.
+During this time there was little building construction in Austin, so he entered the finished lumber business in 1840 with Jacob Higgins and established a partnership based in Bastrop.
+The Higgins Mill was located in the Lost Pines, which was the few rich sources of trees within the region.